Enjoy my collection of the best Julian Arteaga BMX videos if you’re into technical street wizardry.

 From the grind combos to the burly ledge and rail moves, it’s hard to believe that he was a freshman in high school at the time of this video.

-If you’re a Julian Arteaga fan and somehow haven’t seen this, hit play right now to gain a whole new appreciation because this video part is AMAZING!
+If you’re a Julian Arteaga fan and haven’t seen this, hit play right now to gain new appreciation because this video part is AMAZING!

 You better not miss this rare interview if you’d like to know some more juicy stuff about Julian.
 GO!